Adastra

 Curaleaf has been categorized in my fruits analogy as an aprium, because it is vertically integrated with retail dispensaries, as well as cannabis cultivation and processing facilities.
 It is currently a gladiator in the dog-eat-dog OTC exchange (Colosseum).

-The company operates in 22 states in the US, and also has operations in the UK and Europe.
-It has well over a hundred dispensaries located across the US, 26 cultivation sites and an established wholesale model with a strong distribution network.
-It is the company with the largest dispensary count, second only to Trulieve.
+The company operates in 18 states in the US, and also has operations in the UK and Europe.
+It has 150 dispensaries located across the US, 21 cultivation sites and an established wholesale model with a strong distribution network.
+It is the company with one of the largest dispensary counts in the cannabis sector, exceeded only by Trulieve and High Tide.
 They have several branded products which they distribute through their branded retail and wholesale channels.

 Vertical integration through retail dispensaries, distribution, cultivation and processing, is the source of Curaleaf's competitive advantage that few can compete with.
-The company is one of the highest ranked companies in terms of Revenue Growth Analysis.
-It is one of the select few companies to be awarded the full 15 points for Revenue Growth in the Best Cannabis Stocks Analysis, having delivered an average quarterly revenue growth in excess of 15% for the decade that started in Q1 2020.
+The company is one of the highest ranked companies in terms of Revenue Growth Analysis, having delivered an average quarterly revenue growth of 12% for the decade that started in Q1 2020.
 During this decade the company has also delivered positive AEBITDA in every quarter.
-It was hence awarded the full 15 points for the AEBITDA category in the Best Cannabis Stocks Analysis.
+It was hence awarded the full 20 points for the AEBITDA category in the Best Cannabis Stocks Analysis.

-Curaleaf is also a top holding of the largest Cannabis ETF, the AdvisorShares Pure US Cannabis ETF (Ticker MSOS).
-As analyzed in the MSOS ETF Analysis, it has one of the top three highest weighting in the ETF at the time of launch of this blog (June 2022).
+Curaleaf is also the second largest holding of the largest Cannabis ETF, the AdvisorShares Pure US Cannabis ETF (Ticker MSOS), second only to Green Thumb.
+It is also owned by more of the largest Cannabis ETFs.
 This will be beneficial to the share price when the cannabis sector gets back in favor and funds flow into cannabis stocks and ETFs (i.e. sector rotation).

 FABCBD has CBD dog treats